Renault Twizy (2012-2021) review

 MPG, CO2 and Running Costs

-However, the Twizy’s trump card is that it should be cheaper to run than all of these.
+However, the Twizy’s trump card is that it should be cheap to run.
 Renault says that its lithium-ion batteries can be recharged via a household socket for about £1.
 This takes three and a half hours, and should give the car a range of up to 62 miles (although, we found that 50 miles is more realistic).
 Plus, as it creates zero tailpipe emissions, it’s exempt from road tax and London emission zone charges.
 If you’re able to push the budget a bit further, the Smart ForTwo Electric Drive is a more practical proposition being faster, more comfortable and with a 90-mile range.

 Interior, design and technology

 Any electric car will turn heads, but not even a supercar can attract attention quite like the Renault – it looks like nothing else on the road.
 The scissor doors – a £545 option - provide real drama, but they’re only half the usual height and they’re the only barrier between you and the elements.
 In colder weather, you’ll need to wear a jacket and gloves, and you'll have to resign yourself to the fact that you might get wet when it rains.
 The driver sits ahead of their passenger in a tandem layout, so there's not much room in the back.